 VISION ZERO

 Vision Zero is the County's comprehensive plan to eliminate serious and fatal injuries for our roadways.
 The Vision Zero 2030 Action Plan has 45 action items to move from plan to action.
 The majority of action items are implemented through Capital Improvement Projects to remake our roads into complete streets with sidewalks, bikeways, new signals, and safe driving speeds.
 The County has maintained focus on County roads while working with the Maryland Department of Transportation State Highway Administration to identify and implement projects on State roads as well.
-Learn more about Vision Zero and see the latest action plan at montgomerycountymd.gov/visionzero.
-In total, the recommended CIP includes at least $433 million for Vision Zero projects.
+Learn more about Vision Zero and see the latest action plan at www.montgomerycountymd.gov/visionzero.
+Pedestrian Facilities and Bikeways projects comprise $160.9 million of the total estimated Vision Zero CIP budget of $300.2 million for Vision Zero projects in the FY25-30 period.

 PEDESTRIAN SAFETY